User Voices

 Datasheet Views don't support Web Part Connections and instead of simply ignoring these, unfortunately they usually just fail to display.
 As a result, when a user clicks 'Edit in Datasheet' in your FilterZen-connected List View, an error message is displayed in place of the data.
 You can resolve this by either ticking the On pages with nothing but a single List View, automatically filter it connectionless check-box option in the Advanced Filtering Settings section of the FilterZen Web Part's settings tool-pane (SharePoint 2010 only) — or alternatively, if you manually add a new, separate, dedicated (public) Datasheet View to the List, then FilterZen can automatically redirect your users to this separate Datasheet View page when they select 'Edit in Datasheet' in any View.

 Select the 'Auto-redirect' choice to allow this kind of redirection of users to your dedicated Datasheet View when they click 'Edit in Datasheet' on a non-Datasheet View.
-Select the 'Disable command' choice to never allow 'Edit in Datasheet' for List Views connected to FilterZen.
 If you select 'Ignore', then 'Edit in Datasheet' on a connected List View page may result in the error message: "There is no valid configuration for these connected parts to run in."
+(Note: SharePoint 2010 also lets you disable datasheet views on a per-List basis via List Settings / Advanced Settings.)

 You can pick one of the following options on the Configuration page in the FilterZen Studio: